Michaelvidal305/MLB_Batting_stats/README.md

   - Minimum playing threshold applied – Players with fewer than 100 at-bats were removed to focus on meaningful season-long contributions.

-  - The final cleaned table (cleaned_batting_stats) provides consistent, duplicate-free player summaries suitable for analytics.
+  - The final cleaned table (batting_clean) provides consistent, duplicate-free player summaries suitable for analytics.

 ## 📊Dataset Structure